RikudouSage/GogDownloader/README.md

-      --retry=RETRY                How many times should the download be retried in case of failure. [default: 3] --retry-delay=RETRY-DELAY    The delay in seconds between each retry. [default: 1] --skip-errors                Skip games that for whatever reason couldn't be downloaded --idle-timeout=IDLE-TIMEOUT  Set the idle timeout for http requests [default: 3] -h, --help                       Display help for the given command.
+      --retry=RETRY                How many times should the download be retried in case of failure. [default: 3] --retry-delay=RETRY-DELAY    The delay in seconds between each retry. [default: 1] --skip-errors                Skip games that for whatever reason couldn't be downloaded --idle-timeout=IDLE-TIMEOUT  Set the idle timeout in seconds for http requests [default: 3] -h, --help                       Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                      Do not output any message -V, --version                    Display this application version